Online colleges in Alabama are an excellent choice for many students. The state is working hard to keep its students ahead of the curve.

 There are a wide variety of industries for prospective college students to consider when choosing online degree programs in Alabama.

-According to the Bureau of Labor Statistics, full-time workers in certain Alabama industries may earn salaries like the ones listed below.
+According to the Bureau of Labor Statistics, these are some common Alabama industries along with their average salaries in the state.